ProfessionalWiki/ModernTimeline/README.md

 ## Releases

-See the [REALEASE NOTES](/REALEASE NOTES.md) for further information on the releases made.
+See the [RELEASE-NOTES](/RELEASE-NOTES.md) for further information on the releases made.

 ## Installation